Architectural Conservancy Ontario – London Region

 The London Heritage Awards are given out each year by ACO London and HLF in recognition of outstanding leadership excellence in heritage conservation across the London region.
-Notable past recipients include Wes Kinghorn, Ann and David Lindsay, and Vintage London, and structures such as the London Normal School, The Unity Project, London Roundhouse, and the Clock Tower Inn in Strathroy as well as many private homes throughout the London region.
+Notable past recipients include Jennifer Grainger, Gerald Gallacher, Carl Cadogan, Dawn Miskelly, and structures such as the London Normal School, Wampum Learning Lodge, The Unity Project, Blackfriars Bridge, London Roundhouse, the Clock Tower Inn in Strathroy, and St. Peter’s Seminary, as well as many private homes throughout the London region.

-- Professionals, who were crucial to the success of a project or who have gone above and beyond their professional role.
+- To professionals who were crucial to the success of a project or who have gone above and beyond their professional role

 The number of awards given each year will be at the discretion of the Awards Committee.